Creaous/self-hosted-linktree/README.md

 # Self hosted linktr.ee

+*Updated to the new Next.js v15 and TailwindCSS v4.*

 This project tries to replicate the basic functionality of linktr.ee, which is a static page for links.

 ## Customisation